Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 Think Tank Retrospective 10, Nikon F5, and lenses. bigger.

-Even the smallest Retrospective 10 easily holds more than I'd want to carry.
+Even the "small" Retrospective 10 easily holds more than I'd want to carry.
 It is very cleverly designed, and a joy to use.

 It is soft, heavy and tough outside, and the thin, soft nylon dividers keep my gear from banging itself to death on the inside.